coreruleset/modsecurity-crs-docker/README.md

 | TIMEOUT  | Number of seconds for a keep-alive client connection to stay open on the server side (Default: `60s`) |
 | WORKER_CONNECTIONS  | Maximum number of simultaneous connections that can be opened by a worker process (Default: `1024`) |

+### Openresty ENV Variables

+Similar to NGINX variables.
+Need to check.

 ### ModSecurity ENV Variables

 All these variables impact in configuration directives in the modsecurity engine running inside the container.
 The [reference manual](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-(v2.x)) has the extended documentation, and for your reference we list the specific directive we change when you modify the ENV variables for the container.